REDS1736/lineage/README.md

 - Move to D3v7?
 - Add favicon
 - Pause music when the music checkbox is unchecked while the timeline is running
+- New key in config: `mode` -> Which mode (tree, timeline, cluster) is displayed by default?